 Being a small town, Del Rey does not have a public transit system used by locals to get to and from work.

-In terms of college education, Del Rey ranks among the least educated cities in the nation, as only 4.59% of people over 25 have a bachelor's degree or advanced degree.
+Del Rey ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.59% of people over 25 have a college degree.

 The per capita income in Del Rey in 2022 was $17,196, which is low income relative to California and the nation.
 This equates to an annual income of $68,784 for a family of four.
 However, Del Rey contains both very wealthy and poor people as well.